vuongducphuong/documentation/content/applications/productivity/discuss/advanced/ice_servers.rst

 To locate the Account SID and Auth Token, go to the Twilio account dashboard.
 Then, click :guilabel:`Develop` on the sidebar.
 In the :guilabel:`Account Info` section, locate the :guilabel:`Account SID` and the :guilabel:`Auth Token`.
-Both of these are needed to connect Twilio to Odoo.
+Both of these are needed to connect Twilio to Leansoft.

 .. image:: ice_servers/twilio-acct-info.png
    :align: center
    :alt: The Twilio Account SID and Auth Token can be found uner the Account Info section.

-Connect Twilio to Odoo
+Connect Twilio to Leansoft
 ======================

 Open the Leansoft database and go to :menuselection:`Settings --> General Settings --> Discuss`.
 Check